Welcome to Dr. Yaoting Yan's homepage

 Using the Effelsberg-100 m telescope, Zhang et al. (2017) performed a successful pilot survey on H2O maser emissiontoward a small sample of radio-bright Seyfert 2 galaxies with a redshift larger than 0.04 between January 28 and February 1 2016.
 The survey led to one new megamaser source and one additional possible detection, which reflects our success in selecting H2O megamaser candidates compared to previous observations.
 In February 2018, we confirmed the possible detection which was orignally found in 2016 (Zhang et al. 2017) as a new H2O megamaser, and 10 tentative masers were detected (Zhang et al. in preparation).

-Observating with the Effelsberg
+Observing with the Effelsberg 100-m telescope

 Address